FutureActivities/Magento2-PayPal/README.md

 A PayPal payment method that supports the new PayPal REST API, designed to be used by the Magento REST API.

+This also supports refunds from within the Magento admin.

 ## How to use

 This is a Magento REST API only checkout method.
 PUT an order to the following endpoint: